 There are a few reasons why using a pool vac might be problematic:

-• With many shop vacs, you can stop vacuuming each time the vacuum bucket is full to empty it before starting again.
-This means that it will take a long time to vacuum the entire pool.
+- With many shop vacs, you can stop vacuuming each time the vacuum bucket is full to empty it before starting again.
+It will take a long time to vacuum the entire pool.

-• You will lose a large amount of pool water every time you vacuum, which will then have to be topped up with a garden hose, so your water bill will increase.
+- Every time you vacuum, you will lose a large amount of pool water, which will then have to be topped up with a garden hose, increasing your water bill.

-• Since you will have to use the shop vac for long periods of time to completely clean the pool it is probable that the electric motor in the vac will not last very long before it dies – and shop vacs are not cheap.
+- Since you will have to use the shop vac for long periods of time to completely clean the pool, the electric motor in the vac will probably not last very long before it dies—and shop vacs are not cheap.

-• Most shop vacs have a relatively short hose that attaches to a rigid pipe that then attaches to the vacuum head.
+- Most shop vacs have a relatively short hose that attaches to a rigid pipe that then attaches to the vacuum head.
 A standard pool vac attaches to a telescopic pole, allowing you to reach all parts of the pool’s floor.
-With a shop vac, you will be unlikely to be able to reach more than the bottom of the shallow end of a pool.
+With a shop vac, you will unlikely reach more than the bottom of the shallow end of a pool.
 You may be able to adapt a pool vacuum hose to fit the shop vac to allow you to reach all parts of the pool.

-Some pool vacs can be attached to a pool hose or backwash hose using an adapter, so if yours has that facility, it means you wouldn’t need to keep emptying the bucket, as the water that is vacuumed up could be fed somewhere in your backyard or into a drain.
+Some pool vacs can be attached to a pool hose or backwash hose using an adapter, so if yours has that facility, you won’t need to keep emptying the bucket.
+The water that is vacuumed up could be fed somewhere in your backyard or into a drain.

 Pool Care Handbook and Video Course